Tattoos and piercing

 - If the person piercing your ears is going to use a piercing gun, a single-use piercing gun is safest.
 Reusable piercing guns that use sterilized disposable cassettes may be OK, but some experts say any reusable guns should be avoided.

-- To avoid an allergic reaction, look for jewelry made of titanium, 14-karat gold or surgical-grade steel.
+- To avoid an allergic reaction, look for jewelry made of titanium, 14-karat gold, or surgical-grade steel.

 - Ask how long it will take to heal.
 Some parts of your body can take months to heal.

 - Think carefully about mouth piercings.
 Infections are common, and tongue jewelry can damage your front teeth and gums.
 You may want to get a doctor’s advice before piercing your mouth (or any part of your body that is sensitive or that doesn’t heal easily).

 Consider these tips for tattoo safety: